How do people buy online?

 - Social proof means we look at the actions of others to decide what we should do ourselves.

-- Liking means we respond more favourably to people we think are attractive, similar to ourselves, who compliment us, or who are familiar to us.
+- Liking means we respond more favorably to people we think are attractive, similar to ourselves, who compliment us, or who are familiar to us.

 - Authority has a powerful compliance effect across all cultures and demographics.